| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 entries are added to the dictionary.
 Hence equality testing for

-s is more involved than for Dict
+HDicts is more involved than for Dicts, as the member

-s may be arbitrary permutations of
+lists of two "equal" HDicts may be arbitrary permutations of

-operations do not make much sense with
+last and rmlast operations do not make much sense with

 hashed dictionaries and are not supported by the HDict